Skip to main content

 No. This is an educational tool only.
 Insurance underwriting considers your full medical history, lab results, and family history.
 A doctor evaluates your individual circumstances.
 This calculator uses population averages and cannot account for your unique health profile.

-Understanding your statistical risk can be a powerful motivator.
-It helps put lifestyle choices in perspective and can inform conversations about life insurance, estate planning, and long-term financial protection for your family.
-Knowledge is the first step toward action.
+It puts lifestyle choices in perspective and gives you a concrete starting point for conversations about life insurance, estate planning, and long-term financial protection for your family.

 Most calculators multiply risk factors independently, which leads to impossibly high numbers when multiple risks stack.
 This tool uses a Composite Index Risk Model that recognizes correlations between factors, applies diminishing returns on stacked risks, and adds transport/activity risks as separate probability components.